MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-to-cloud/ConnectDeviceToCloud.md

 # Connect your device to the cloud

 Storing secure information such as a password or a certificate on a device could make a device vulnerable to exposure.
-A leaked password is a surefire way to compromise the security of a device or an entire system.
+A leaked password is a sure fire way to compromise the security of a device or an entire system.
 In the Windows family, the technology that supports the security of the OS is the Trusted Platform Module.